Advertisement for Social Streets' journalism graduate scheme at Roman Road LDN.

 How much annual leave do I get?

-Six weeks of paid leave.
-A journalist’s life can lead to burn-out and we think it’s important to have a ‘reset’ every year, which is why we take the whole month of August off, continental style.
-This is like a mini-sabbatical allowing people to do something amazing whether that’s being with the family or going travelling.
-The August break accounts for four weeks of your annual leave.
-Christmas Day, Boxing Day and New’s Year Day and the days in between Christmas and New Year are all paid annual leave amounting to on average seven or eight days of paid leave.
+The August break accounts for three weeks of your annual leave.
+The office also closes for Christmas Day, Boxing Day and New’s Year Day and the days in between Christmas and New Year amounting to on average seven or eight days of paid leave.
 Moving onto spring, Good Friday and Easter Monday are both paid leave allowing for a four-day break.
-This brings us to about six weeks of paid leave.
-You are required to work through the other bank holidays or take them as unpaid leave.
-You are not permitted to take further days of unpaid annual leave unless by separate arrangements and these must not amount to more than a day or two.
+This brings us to about five weeks of paid leave.
+Remaining bank holidays form part of your paid leave.